aeprieto/POP-Framework/README.md

 Then, the combined result of the aforementioned process are used in the Indicators calculation process.

-Finally, in AHP, the specific application of the POP Framework to Smart Cities using the indicators calculated in the previous process is developed.
+Finally, it is possible to create a Spreadsheet based on AHP that uses the indicators calculated in the previous process.